core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If the peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
 This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

    Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
-In turn, this prevents a possible downgrading attack, aimed at making A believe that B is not a CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode is actually supported by both peers.
+In turn, this prevents a possible downgrading attack, aimed at making A believe that B is not a CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode can actually be used by both peers.

 Within the limitations above, two peers running KUDOS generate the new OSCORE Security Context CTX\_NEW according to the mode indicated per the bit 'p' set by the responder in the second KUDOS message.